SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Nevertheless, what people often are referring to when they say UTC is the system of UTC offsets Today, GMT is an alias for UTC+0

+### currencies

+Currencies are identified by a currency code.
+ISO 4217 standartizes currency codes for national currencies as well as some other currencies.
+In the case of national currencies, the first two letters of a currency code are the 2-letter country code, and the third is usually the initial of the currency.
+The third letter of a national currency currency code may sometimes be chosen for mnemonic purposes instead of the initial of the currency (EUR)
+When a devaluation happens, a new currency code must be chosen, thus the third letter will no longer be the inital of the currency.

+currency codes for special types of currencies start with an X.

+X+element symbol = currency code for special metals for special metals, the currency code indicates one troy ounce instead of one of the currency.
+XTS|testing only
+XXX|no currency

 ### emoji shortcodes

 The ⟮c+;common syntax for emoji⟯ is sometimes called '⟮c+;emoji shortcodes⟯'